Intellectual Property Policy

 - all subject and course design and all related documentation.

-Creator means a staff, an affiliate and, where relevant, a student responsible for the creation, authorship or originators of university-owned intellectual property.
+Creator means a staff member, an affiliate and, where relevant, a student responsible for the creation, authorship or originators of university-owned intellectual property.

 Financial benefit means income received by UTS in relation to the management of its intellectual property.
 This includes, but is not limited to, royalties, licence fees, milestone and lump sum payments and proceeds from the sale of shares.
 Financial benefit excludes income received by the university for the purpose of conducting research on or in relation to its intellectual property.